-The Weeping Willow Tree
+About the Weeping Willow Tree

 Trees planted near natural water supplies like ponds or creeks may not need to be watered as often.
-But, regular watering during dry months for at least the first 2 years of the trees life will greatly benefit the health of the tree.
-The leaves of the tree are a good indicator as to whether or not the right amount of water is being given.
-Droopy leaves indicate either too much or too little water, while crisp, healthy leaves indicate the proper amount is being received.
+But regular watering during dry months for at least the first two years of the tree's life will greatly benefit the tree's health.
+The leaves of the tree are a good indicator of whether or not it's getting the right amount of water.
+Droopy leaves indicate either too much or too little water, while crisp, healthy leaves indicate it's getting the proper amount.